-EuP-Standby and Off Mode Power Consumption Statement:
+ErP Off Mode Power Consumption Statement:

-The figures below note the power consumption of this computer in compliance with European Commission (EC) regulations on power consumption in off mode or standby mode:
+The figures below note the power consumption of this computer in compliance with European Commission (EC) regulations on power consumption in off mode:

-- Standby Mode < 2W - Off Mode < 0.5W
+• Off Mode < 0.5W

 CE Marking

 This device has been tested to and conforms to the regulatory requirements of the European Union and has attained CE Marking.
 The CE Mark is a conformity marking consisting of the letters "CE".
 The CE Mark applies to products regulated by certain European health, safety and environmental protection legislation.
 The CE Mark is obligatory for products it applies to: the manufacturer affixes the marking in order to be allowed to sell his product in the European market.